Introduction :

 13 is an odd number

 Note that it will also work for negative numbers.
-For example, if your number is -12, it will print as an even number.
+For example, -12 will be considered an even number.

 You might also like: